Interactive Email Newsletters: 8 Content Ideas to Increase Conversions

 This is an example of a great interactive email with gamification.
 Now, who wouldn’t love to play such a fun game?

 Tip: When choosing a game for your email, make sure it is an arcade game that has replayability elements such as high scores or levels.
-Like I mentioned before, people love to challenge themselves and others.
+As I mentioned before, people love to challenge themselves and others.

 Bonus Tip: Call to Action